opf/openproject-proto_plugin/README.md

 $ bundle exec rails generate model Kitten name:string --no-test-framework
       invoke  active_record
       create    db/migrate/20170116125942_create_kittens.rb
-      create    app/models/application_record.rb
       create    app/models/kitten.rb
 ```

-As you can see a file `application_record.rb` is generated, too.
-This is new and came with Rails 5.
-The core should define this class itself.
-However, it doesn't yet which is an oversight.
-Once that is fixed you can delete that file.
-For the time being though you can leave it.

-Finally, don't forget to run the migration from the core directory:
+Finally, don't forget to run the migration from the core directory.
+Please note that you cannot run `db:migrate` or other commands with rails from the engine.
+You'll have to execute those from the core.

 ```
 $ cd $OPENPROJECT_ROOT